 This publication reflects only the views of the authors, and the Commission cannot be held responsible for any use, which may be made of the information contained therein.

-How to make the Business Plan of my start-up?
-3. GROUP EXERCISE Development of a Business Model to be proposed by the Lean start-up method.
+- 2. FROM BUSINESS MODEL TO BUSINESS PLAN How to make the Business Plan of my start-up? - 3.
+GROUP EXERCISE eferences

+Development of a Business Model to be proposed by the Lean start-up method.